When you buy a new water softener, how long can you expect it to last?

 Problems with Laundry

-Another hard water red flag is stiff, scratchy and yellow-tinged laundry.
-With a softener, water no longer contains the minerals that make clothes stiff.
-When your water softener is starting to fail, it won’t remove all of these minerals from your home water supply, leading to the laundry problems you probably experienced before installing your new water softener.
-This is easily resolved by buying a new softener to replace your old one.
+When a water softener is starting to fail, it won’t remove all the hardness minerals from a home water supply, leading to the laundry problems you probably experienced before installing your new water softener.

 Scale Buildup on Pipes and Faucets